unm-historiography/metahistory/essays/non-western/chinese-historiography.md

 title: Chinese Historiography
 author: Alex Plymale
 date: 2018-05-11
-toc-section: non-western
+toc-section: thematic
 toc-blurb: Chinese historiography contains a longer continuous tradition than any other on Earth, stretching back to ancient times.
-(Teng 131) The length of this tradition, and the long standing belief by Chinese academics that Chinese historiography is the paramount form of the discipline make it valuable counterpoint to European historiography.
+The length of this tradition, and the long standing belief by Chinese academics that Chinese historiography is the paramount form of the discipline make it valuable counterpoint to European historiography.
 toc-image: liangqichao.jpeg
 ---